 I dread that day.

 But let's not think about that right now.
-Let's think ahead to the day that Everette enrolls in puppet school so he can pursue his childhood dream of becoming a puppeteer.
+Let's think ahead to the day that Everett enrolls in puppet school so he can pursue his childhood dream of becoming a puppeteer.
 Guess what?
 I'm going to take full credit for birthing the next Jim Henson.
 I mean really, how great am I?
 Employing the age-old art of distraction and instilling in him a love of the arts.

 We're seconds away from cotton ball eyes and pipe cleaner mouths!
 Seconds.